-Head lice infestations are associated with little morbidity but cause strain and distress to parents, carers, and teachers.
+Head lice infestations (pediculosis capitis) are associated with little morbidity but cause strain and distress to parents, carers, and teachers.

 Effective pediculicides exist, but head lice in some areas have developed resistance to products with a neurotoxic mode of action.

-Products with a physical mode of action show promise as an alternative to neurotoxic treatments; they are nontoxic, and lice are less likely to develop resistance.
+Products with a physical mode of action are an alternative to neurotoxic treatments; they are nontoxic, and lice are less likely to develop resistance.